mrunmayeejagtap/Iris-dataset-classification/README.md

 # Iris-dataset-classification
-Iris dataset classification model using Machine learning.
+Classification is performed on the Iris Dataset using both logistic Regression and Support Vector Machine algorithms and their acuracy is compared.